Northwood Riding Club Rules & Constitution

 10. The Club, at the Annual General Meeting, may appoint a President and Vice Presidents.
 These shall not by virtue only of such appointment become members of the Committee.

-11. The Annual General Meeting shall be held in late October/early November each year to transact the following business:
+11. The Annual General Meeting shall be held in late January /early February each year to transact the following business:

 a) To receive and if approved to adopt a Statement of the Club’s Account to the end of the preceding year.